Florence » What to Do » Oblate Library

 A Brief History

-The Convent of the Oblate, where the library is located, was built upon commission of Folco Portinari, illustrious figure in medieval Florence.
-Father of the famous Beatrice loved by Dante Alighieri, Folco built in 1288 the Santa Maria Nuova Hospital, the oldest hospital in Florence, as expiation for his sins.
-A few years later, the convent of the Oblate was built in order to assist sick Florentine women.
+The Convent of the Oblate, where the library is located, was built upon commission of Folco Portinari, an illustrious figure in medieval Florence.
+Father of the famous Beatrice loved by Dante Alighieri, Folco built the Santa Maria Nuova Hospital in 1288, and thus the oldest hospital in Florence, as expiation for his sins.
+A few years later, the convent of the Oblate was built in order to assist sick women.

 Since it was a cloistered convent, the building wasn't transformed and modernized over the centuries.
-It was built at the end of 14th century, at about the same time of the hospital, and it was enlarged in different times.
+It was built at the end of the 14th century, at about the same time of the hospital, and it was enlarged several times.
 The main cloister still preserves its genuine look with original flowered capitals that were typical of Florentine Gothic architecture.
-Where today stands the library's section of Conservation and Local History, was were in the past the women's wards and kitchens were located.
+Where today is the library's section of Conservation and Local History, was in the past the women's wards and kitchens.
 The other parts of the convent were built over the centuries in order to meet the growing demands of the hospital.

-The complex of the Oblate is an important artistic and architectural time capsule for Florence, because it maintained its original look.
+The complex of the Oblate is an important artistic and architectural time capsule for Florence because it has maintained its original look.
 The antique cloister with its Gothic capitals, the wash terraces on the second floor and the other cloisters are original.

 The Library today

-The Oblate Library extends along the main old cloister and has three different levels connected with stairs and elevators.
-The main entrance is in Via dell'Oriuolo overlooking a small cloister, today perfectly restored.
+The Oblate Library extends along the the section of the main cloister and has three different levels connected with stairs and elevators.
+The main entrance is on Via dell'Oriuolo overlooking a small cloister, today perfectly restored.

-The whole complex measures about 10.000 square meters and on the ground floor is the Section of Conservation and Local History.
+The whole complex measures about 10.000 square meters and the Section of Conservation and Local History is on the ground floor.
 It displays many antique documents that show the ancient history of Florence and Tuscany.

-On the first floor there are 3 large reading rooms with modern workspaces equipped computers, Sat TVs, DVD players and open bookshelves for visitors' free use.
-There is also the Museum of Prehistory that displays the precious collection of Paolo Graziosi, Florentine anthropologist and paleontologist.
+On the first floor you'll find 3 large reading rooms with modern workspaces equipped with computers, TVs with satellite connections and DVD players and open bookshelves for visitors' free use.
+The Museum of Prehistory is also on the first floow, displaying the precious collection donated by Paolo Graziosi, Florentine anthropologist and paleontologist, but this museums holds separate hours from the library.

-On the second floor stand a beautiful large wash terrace, the children's section, newspaper library and a café.
-The open-space dedicated to children and young readers has plenty of space and organizes workshops all year round.
+On the second floor is a beautiful large washing terrace, the children's section, a newspaper library and café.
+The open-space dedicated to children and young readers has plenty of space and organizes workshops all year round for children.

 The Oblate library is completely accessible for visitors with special needs.